starwolves/space/README.md

 ## License

-This repository is licensed under a [restrictive proprietary license](https://gitlab.starwolves.io/starwolves/space/-/blob/master/LICENSE) that we intend to support with good faith and integrity.
+This repository is licensed under a [restrictive proprietary license](https://gitlab.starwolves.io/starwolves/space/-/blob/master/LICENSE) that we intend to support with good faith and integrity to both grant and support western freedoms for individual communities and thus without elements of modern day cancel culture 👑.